magnific0/wondershaper/README.md

 	wondershaper -a eth0 -d 1024 -u 512

 	wondershaper -a eth1 -d 94000 -u 94000  # could be used on a 100Mbps link

+	wondershaper -a eth1 -u 94000  # only limit upload

 	wondershaper -c -a eth0